seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Which I left with her?

 **IACHIMO**
-Sir–I thank her–that: She stripp’d it from her arm; she gave it me, and said
+Sir--I thank her--that: She stripp'd it from her arm; she gave it me, and said
 She prized it once.

 **POSTHUMUS LEONATUS**
-May be she pluck’d it off
+May be she pluck'd it off
 To send it me.

 **IACHIMO**
 She writes so to you, doth she?

 **POSTHUMUS LEONATUS**
-O, no, no, no! ’tis true.
+O, no, no, no! 'tis true.
 Here, take this too;

 *Gives the ring*

 **PHILARIO**
 Have patience, sir,
-And take your ring again; ’tis not yet won:
+And take your ring again; 'tis not yet won:
 It may be probable she lost it; or
 Who knows if one of her women, being corrupted,
-Hath stol’n it from her?
+Hath stol'n it from her?

 **POSTHUMUS LEONATUS**
 Very true;
-And so, I hope, he came by’t.
+And so, I hope, he came by't.
 Back my ring:
 Render to me some corporal sign about her,
 More evident than this; for this was stolen.

 **IACHIMO**
 By Jupiter, I had it from her arm.
-For further satisfying, under her breast–
+For further satisfying, under her breast--
-Worthy the pressing–lies a mole, right proud
+Worthy the pressing--lies a mole, right proud
 Of that most delicate lodging: by my life,
-I kiss’d it; and it gave me present hunger
+I kiss'd it; and it gave me present hunger
 To feed again, though full.
 You do remember
 This stain upon her?